programminghistorian/jekyll/lessons/graph-databases-and-SPARQL.md

 So far, we have been looking at a toy representation of RDF that uses easy-to-read text.
 However, RDF is primarily stored as URIs (Uniform Resource Identifiers) that separate conceptual entities from their plain-English (or other language!) labels.
-In real RDF, our original statement:
+(Note that a URL, or Uniform Resource Locator, is a URI for a resource that is accessible on the web) In real RDF, our original
+statement:

 ```
 <The Nightwatch>   <was created by>   <Rembrandt van Rijn> .